reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 - The virtual machine is set up with a custom feature called Idle start/stop.
 This custom package will check the virtual machine's idleness every **2 hours/120 minutes**.
 If the virtual machine is left idle for over 2 hours, a pop-up window will appear, prompting you to respond.
 If you do not take action within 10 minutes, the virtual machine will shutdown automatically.
 This feature is enabled in virtual machines to optimize Azure costs.
-- when 100% of Azure credits are spent, the sandbox environment will get automatically deleted without any prior notification.
+- When 100% of Azure credits are spent, the sandbox environment will get automatically deleted without any prior notification.
 To retain the environment for a longer period and to get the most out of the environment, please follow the best practices mentioned below.

 #### **Best practices**: